redox-os/book/src/ch08-01-advanced-build.md

 make pull
 ```

-If you want to update the source for the recipes, use `make rebuild`, or remove the file `$(BUILD)/fetch.tag` then use `make fetch`.
+If you want to update the source for the recipes, use `make rebuild`, or remove the file `$(BUILD)/fetch.tag` and run `make fetch`.

-## Changing the filesystem size and contents
+## Changing the Filesystem Size and Contents

 You can modify the size and contents of the filesystem for emulation and *livedisk* as described in [Configuration Settings](./ch02-07-configuration-settings.md).

-## Next steps
+## Next Steps

-Once this is all set up, we can finally Compile!
-See [Compiling The Entire Redox Project](./ch02-05-building-redox.md#compiling-the-entire-redox-project).
+Once this is all set up, we can finally build!
+See [Compiling Redox](./ch02-05-building-redox.md#compiling-redox).